-If you’re a fan of sausage gravy and biscuits I can almost guaranteed you’re going to love this one.
+If you’re a fan of sausage gravy and biscuits and like pumpkin I can almost guarantee you’re going to enjoy this.
 It has all the original flavors you know and love but with some delicious new additions.

 Let’s get started!

 Crumble the sausage into the frying pan and brown until no longer pink.